Introduction

 Besides being useless to the author, it’s also unclear how this should really work, since mail delivery does not have access to the information it would need to maintain the quota.

-LMTP Characteristics
+SMTP/LMTP Characteristics

 Conformance